 15. Hearst Castle

-Hearst Castle is definitely a must-do while visiting this area of California.
-This huge estate is about five miles inland and sits atop a hill overlooking the Pacific Ocean.
-Hearst Castle is surrounded by a 40,000-acre ranch some of which is still owned by the Hearst family.
+Hearst Castle is a must-do while visiting this area of California.
+This colossal estate is about five miles inland and sits atop a hill overlooking the Pacific Ocean.
+Hearst Castle is surrounded by a 40,000-acre ranch, which is still owned by the Hearst family.
 There are several guided tours to choose from.
-Reservations are not usually required for the tours.
+Reservations are not usually required.